megafoxz/VRILLAR-VIETNAM-FrontEnd-F1-race-results/README.md

 1. `/race`: Returns data about individual races.
 2. `/locations`: Returns data about the different race locations.

+The data for this application is crawled from the Formula 1 official website using Node.js, along with the axios and cheerio libraries.
+These libraries help to fetch HTML from the website and parse it to extract relevant data.

 ### UI

+The UI is developed using React and TypeScript and utilizes various libraries and frameworks for its operation and aesthetics.
+These include:

+- `React`
+- `MUI`: React component
+- `axios`: This is used in the 'services' directory to call the API endpoints and fetch data.
+- `@react-three/fiber`: Used to create 3D charts in the application.
+- `@react-three/drei`: Provides helpers for @react-three/fiber, such as creating text below chart bars.

 The UI is developed using React and TypeScript.
 It organizes its source code in the following directories: